sanshxx/DentOS/USER_GUIDE.md

 4. Enter your current password and new password
 5. Click "Save" to update your password

+## 🌙 Theme System

+### Switching Between Light and Dark Themes

+1. Click on "Settings" in the sidebar menu
+2. Navigate to the "System Settings" tab
+3. Use the "Theme Toggle" to switch between light and dark modes
+4. The theme change is applied immediately across the entire application
+5. Your preference is saved and will be remembered for future sessions

+### Theme Features
+- **Automatic Adaptation**: All components adapt to the selected theme
+- **Consistent Styling**: Tables, cards, menus, and forms follow the theme
+- **Better Readability**: Optimized contrast and colors for each theme
+- **User Preference**: Theme choice is saved in your browser

+## 🔔 Notification System

+### Viewing Notifications

+1. Click on the bell icon in the top-right corner of the header
+2. View your recent notifications in the dropdown
+3. Notifications are filtered based on your role and permissions
+4. Click on a notification to view details or take action

+### Notification Types
+- **Appointment Reminders**: Upcoming appointments and schedule changes
+- **Patient Updates**: New patient registrations and updates
+- **Inventory Alerts**: Low stock warnings and reorder notifications
+- **Payment Notifications**: Invoice payments and outstanding reminders
+- **System Alerts**: Important system updates and announcements

+## 📁 Document Management

+### Uploading Documents

+1. Navigate to a patient's profile
+2. Click on the "Documents & Images" tab
+3. Click the "Upload Document" button
+4. Select a file from your computer (PDF, images, DICOM files supported)
+5. Add a description and category if needed
+6. Click "Upload" to save the document

+### Viewing and Downloading Documents

+1. In the patient's Documents tab, you'll see all uploaded files
+2. Click the eye icon to view a document
+3. Click the download icon to download a file to your computer
+4. Documents are organized by upload date and type

+### Document Features
+- **Multiple Formats**: Support for PDF, JPG, PNG, DICOM, and more
+- **Secure Storage**: Files are stored securely on the server
+- **Access Control**: Only authorized users can view documents
+- **Download Tracking**: System logs who accessed which documents

 ## Getting Help

-If you encounter any issues or have questions about using the Dental CRM system, please contact your system administrator or refer to the technical documentation for more detailed information.
+If you encounter any issues or have questions about using the DentOS system, please contact your system administrator or refer to the technical documentation for more detailed information.

 ---

-Thank you for using Dental CRM!
+Thank you for using DentOS!
 We hope this guide helps you make the most of the system's features to efficiently manage your dental practice.